dmarx/dmarx/README.md

 * coordinating a [minitorch](https://minitorch.github.io/) study group
 * building a library to facilitate working with [pre-trained CLIP-like models](https://github.com/dmarx/Multi-Modal-Comparators)
 * building a library to facilitate working with and management of [messy research code](https://github.com/dmarx/not-a-package-manager)
-* working with hackathon organizers to build data collection tools that will be used to turn hackathon activities into training data for code generative language modeling
+* working with researchers to build data collection tools that will be used to turn hackathon activities into training data for code generative language modeling

 ---